Alphonce Simbu

+Alphonce Felix Simbu (born 14 February 1992) is a Tanzanian long-distance runner who specialises in the marathon.

+He is the reigning World Champion in marathon, having won the title at the 2025 World Athletics Championships, thus becoming the first Tanzanian athlete to win a gold medal at the World Championships or the Olympics.

+Career

-Alphonce Felix Simbu (born 14 February 1992) is a Tanzanian long distance runner who specialises in the marathon.
-He competed in the marathon event at the 2015 World Championships in Athletics in Beijing, China.
-He finished 12th with a time of 2:16:58.
+Simbu competed in the marathon event at the 2015 World Championships in Athletics in Beijing, China.

-He competed for Tanzania at the 2016 Summer Olympics in the men's marathon.
+Simbu competed for Tanzania at the 2016 Summer Olympics in the men's marathon.
 He finished 5th with a time of 2:11.15.
 He was the flag bearer for Tanzania during the closing ceremony.

-He won the 14th edition of the Mumbai Marathon on 15 January 2017.
+Simbu won the 14th edition of the Mumbai Marathon on 15 January 2017.
 The same year he won the bronze medal at the 2017 World Athletics Championships Marathon with a time of 2:09:51.

-In 2019, he competed in the men's marathon at the 2019 World Athletics Championships held in Doha, Qatar.
+In 2019, Simbu competed in the men's marathon at the 2019 World Athletics Championships held in Doha, Qatar.
 He finished in 16th place.

-In June 2021, he qualified to represent Tanzania at the 2020 Summer Olympics where he secured 7th place with a time of 2:11:35.
+In June 2021, Simbu qualified to represent Tanzania at the 2020 Summer Olympics where he secured 7th place with a time of 2:11:35.

-He won a silver medal at the 2022 Commonwealth Games in the men's marathon event.
+Simbu won a silver medal at the 2022 Commonwealth Games in the men's marathon event.

+In December 2024, Simbu finished 4th in Valencia Marathon and set his personal best at 2:04:38.

+Simbu finished second in the 2025 Boston Marathon, in a time of 2:05:04.

+In 2025, Simbu became the first Tanzanian to win a gold medal in a world marathon championship after finishing first in the World Championships Marathon in Japan with a photo-finish win.